 For the first few weeks, do not worry about what you will do, where you will go or what lies in the future.
 Now is not the time for resolution, answers or forward movement.
 This is simply the time to cope, to get by, to survive.
 There will be time to process later.
 Right now, you simply need to take care of you.

-Treat yourself as if you were in Intensive Care because you are in the process of going through one of the most traumatic experiences you may endure.
+Treat yourself as if you were in intensive care because you are in the process of going through one of the most traumatic experiences you may endure.
 The challenges you have already faced, both physically and mentally, will leave you vulnerable, exhausted and weak.
 It’s imperative that you focus directly on yourself and on any dependents.
-Finds ways to get your needs met first in these few weeks.
+Find ways to get your needs met first in these few weeks.
 If you have small children, consider having someone stay with you to assist in their care.

-Have someone near you—if possible, choose a close friend to be near you throughout the first week or two.
+If possible, choose a close friend to be near you throughout the first week or two.
 Let this person help you make decisions, hear your fears or concerns and be the shoulder for you to lean on.
-Later as you move through the grieving process it will be very helpful to have someone who has ‘been there’ and understands what you are talking about thoroughly.
+Later, as you move through the grieving process, it will be very helpful to have someone who has ‘been there’ and understands what you are talking about thoroughly.

 These days will be long and challenging and there may seem no resolution for your pain.
 That’s all right.
 It is acceptable to feel hopelessness and as if life has lost its purpose.
 These are natural and normal feelings.
 Trust that life will go on, and that in time, you will re-establish your place within it.
 For now, simply take care of yourself.
 Trust that there will be light again.